json-api-dotnet/JsonApiDotNetCore/docs/usage/extensibility/middleware.md

 # Middleware

+The default middleware validates incoming `Content-Type` and `Accept` HTTP headers.
+Based on routing configuration, it fills `IJsonApiRequest`, an injectable object that contains JSON:API-related information about the request being processed.

-It is possible to replace JsonApiDotNetCore middleware components by configuring the IoC container and by configuring `MvcOptions`.
+It is possible to replace the built-in middleware components by configuring the IoC container and by configuring `MvcOptions`.

 ## Configuring the IoC container